kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 ### Summary
 - Lock for achieving mutual exclusion
+  - spinlocks vs locks that block
+- for blocking, threads sleep on wait channels
 - Semaphores for resource tracking
-- CV's when we need to wait
+- conditional variables when we need to wait

 ### Intro
 Three views of an OS: